Eidolon123/Notes/Labs/AW Week 2.md

 ## Task 1: Keeping a writing log (10 mins)

-Keep a [[writing-log]] about what has happened on the dissertation so far, any progress made on any front.
+Keep a [[Writing Log]] about what has happened on the dissertation so far, any progress made on any front.
 Should ideally be done weekly, not huge, just a couple of lines about progress made or upcoming tasks that need to be tackled.

 ## Goal Setting